jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-When using Zorn's lemma to prove the relation form of AoC, what poset is formed?
+When using Zorn's lemma to prove the relation form of AC, what poset is formed?
 Back: For a relation $R$, $\{f \subseteq R \mid f \text{ is a function} \}$ with ordering relation $\subseteq$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1744897010242-->